Carl Panzram: Final capture

 In light of his extensive criminal record, Panzram was sentenced to 25-years-to-life at Leavenworth Federal Penitentiary, identified as inmate #31614, (nearly the same place he'd been 18 years before).
 He warned the warden: "I'll kill the first man that bothers me".
 Because he was considered too psychotic, he was assigned to work alone in the prison laundry room, where the foreman, Robert Warnke, was known to bully and harass other prisoners under him.

 Despite being repeatedly warned by Panzram, Warnke continued to antagonize him.
 On June 20, 1929, Panzram beat Warnke to death with an iron bar.
 He was convicted and sentenced to death.
 He refused to allow any appeals of his sentence.
 In response to offers from death penalty opponents and human rights activists to intervene, he wrote: "The only thanks you and your kind will ever get from me for your efforts on my behalf is that I wish you all had one neck and that I had my hands on it."

 While on death row, Panzram was befriended by an officer named Henry Philip Lesser, who would give him money to buy cigarettes.
 Panzram was so astonished by this act of kindness that after Lesser provided him with writing materials, Panzram wrote a detailed summary of his crimes and his nihilistic philosophy while awaiting execution.

 Panzram explicitly denied having any remorse for any of his actions and began his journal with the statement: "In my lifetime I have murdered 21 human beings, I have committed thousands of burglaries, robberies, larcenies, arsons and, last but not least, I have committed sodomy on more than 1,000 male human beings.
 For all these things I am not in the least bit sorry.
 I have no conscience so that does not worry me.
 I don’t believe in Man, God nor devil.
 I hate the whole damed human race including myself....I have no desire whatever to reform myself.
 My only desire is to reform other people who try to reform me. and I believe that the only way to reform people is to kill em.
 My motto is, Rob em all, Rape em all and Kill em all.
-I am very truly yours signed Cooper John II Carl Panzram " (Note: Panzram did, however, express some remorse, though half-nihilistic, on the next page: “I am sorry for only two things.
-These two things are: I am sorry that I have mistreated some few animals in my lifetime and I am sorry that I am unable to murder the whole damned human race.”)
+I am very truly yours signed Cooper John II Carl Panzram".
+(Note: Panzram did, however, express some remorse on the next page: “I am sorry that I have mistreated some few animals in my lifetime.”)

 Execution

 Panzram was hanged on September 5, 1930.
 As officers attempted to place the customary black-hood over his head, he spat in the executioner's face.
-When asked for any last words, he responded: "Yes.
-Hurry it up, you Hoosier bastard; I could kill a dozen men while you're screwing around!"